TylerTemp/SaintsField/Docs~/README.md

 *   `float posYOffset = 0f`: local position offset at the y axis
 *   `float posZOffset = 0f`: local position offset at the z axis
 *   `string posOffsetCallback = null`: use a field/callback as the local position offset.
 Must return a Vector3.

+You can also use `RotationHandleShowIf`/`RotationHandleHideIf` to control its visibility programmatically.
+They share the same syntax as `ShowIf`/`HideIf`.

 ```csharp
 using SaintsField;